relip/depot/README.md

 Depot
 =====

-Depot is a simple Flask-based file sharing platform for individual use.
+Depot is a simple Flask-based self-hosted file sharing platform for individual use.

 **HTML templates are still work in progress**